IzzyBeraja/Time-Manager-FrontEnd/README.md

 As a template, I will be using a layout of a similar website that I have used for over 10 hours and have learned how to type using the Colemak keyboard setup.

 The name of the site is [KeyBr](https://www.keybr.com) and I would highly recommend you to check it out as I have done over 1000+ tests and have been able to improve my typing from 20wpm to an average of 75wpm.

+## Recent updates

+I added support for NextJS and should now be pre-rendering most pages.
+I also had to fix a ton of broken SCSS files and connections but I have finally been able to complete it.

+What I now would like to do is add the horizontal NavBar back in a way that applies to every page.
+It may be through a higherOrderComponent but I'm not sure yet.
+As well, I would like to add the markdown back into the website.

+These changes should be available really soon!
+Very exciting! 😁

 ## Goals